ooawagaeri/HiFiveASL/README.md

 >
 >Password: testing123

-**Kamatera**
+<h3>Kamatera</h3>

 Kamatera is a service which offers flexible cloud-based solutions for developers and web app developers.
 Similar to Amazon Web Services EC2, Kamatera Express provides cloud computing environments.

+If you are using a Kamatera server, do open your machine's PORT 80  or respective port as your URL endpoint would differ from this projects.

-For a live preview of the backend Django RESTful API server at: http://45-126-126-89.cloud-xip.io/api/
+For a live preview of the backend
+Django RESTful API server at: http://45-126-126-89.cloud-xip.io/api/

 <img src="https://github.com/ooawagaeri/orbital-asl-application/blob/main/README%20Resources/django_api.png?raw=true">